lotte-detaeye/cub3D/README.md

 Included in the project:

-  Textured walls
+*Textured walls

-  A moving minimap
+*A moving minimap

 Some potential features to add in future updates:

-  Doors that can open
+*Doors

-  Sprites
+*Sprites (for collectibles, enemies etc.)

 ## Acknowledgements

-Shoutout to @mcombeau for making a collection of maps and textures available
+Shoutout to @mcombeau for making available a very nice collection of maps and textures